dayanruben/app-platform/docs/presenter.md

-If a `BaseModel` implementing `AppBarConfigModel` bubbles all the way up to the [`RootPresenter`](https://github.com/amzn/app-platform/blob/main/recipes/common/impl/src/commonMain/kotlin/software/amazon/app/platform/recipes/template/RootPresenter.kt), then it'll provide this config in the `Template` or otherwise will provide a default:
+If a `BaseModel` implementing `AppBarConfigModel` bubbles all the way up to the [`RootPresenter`](https://github.com/amzn/app-platform/blob/main/recipes/common/impl/src/commonMain/kotlin/software/amazon/app/platform/recipes/template/RootPresenter.kt), then the `BaseModel` from the child `Presenter` will provide the config for the `Template` or otherwise the `RootPresenter` will provide a default:

 ```kotlin
 return contentModel.toTemplate { model ->